Medication Search: Perphenazine

 Learn about many of the available medications in our database.

 How does this medication work?
 What will it do for me?

 This medication is used to manage psychotic disorders such as agitated depression and schizophrenia.
-It also is used as a tranquilizer to help reduce agitated and disruptive behaviour and to manage severe nausea and vomiting.
+It also is used to manage severe nausea and vomiting.
 It works by affecting the balance of certain chemicals in the brain.